happybono/AvocadoSmoothie/README.md

 - The **Pascal theory based weighted median** shines when the data has meaningful local structure, like time series that need trend preservation.

 ### Why Is the Pascal Triangle Weighted Median More Sensitive to Noise?
-A **Pascal triangle–based weighted median** assigns weights to each element : typically giving higher weight to values near the center of the window.
+A **Pascal triangle-based weighted median** assigns weights to each element : typically giving higher weight to values near the center of the window.

 - Advantage : Better preserves local trends within the data.
 - Downside : Noisy spikes near the center get too much influence, leading to distortion.